bradsec/gocamo/README.md

 ## Features

-- Generate digital camouflage patterns with customizable colors
+- Generate digital camouflage patterns with customizable colors, unique patterns, and any resolution
-- Specify colors directly via command line or use a JSON file for batch processing
-- Adjustable image dimensions
 - Configurable base pixel size for different pattern granularity
 - Output images include color codes in the filename for easy reference
 - Multi-core processing for improved performance when generating multiple patterns